UMNLibraries/simpledoi-ruby/README.md

 parser.book?
 # false

-# Is it a journal/serial?
+# Is it a general journal/serial (not article)?
 parser.journal?
+# false

+# Is it a journal/serial article
+parser.journal_article?
 # true

 # Is it a conference proceeding?